-- Identification questions in causal inference: given an arbitrary DAG with hidden/unmeasured variables, is $p(Y^{(t)})$ identified? - ▶ Sound and complete algorithms exist for causal effect identification. - ▶ Soundness: functionals of identified effects are correct. - Completeness: no-identifiability of the causal effect is provable.
-(Shpitser and Pearl, 2006; Huang and Valtorta, 2006; Bhattacharya et al., 2022; Richardson et al., 2023) - Similarly, given that assumptions/restrictions in a missing data model are encoded via an m-DAG, we would like to know whether the underlying full/target law is identified or not. - Can identification theory in causal DAGs be used to reason about identification in m-DAGs, given their similarities? - ► Causal identification theory is incomplete for missing data identification! - ▶ There are identified MNAR models where causal identification theory fails.
+- ▶ Identification questions in causal inference: given an arbitrary DAG with hidden/unmeasured variables, is $p(Y^{(t)})$ identified? - ▶ Sound and complete algorithms exist for causal effect identification. - ► Soundness: functionals of identified effects are correct. - Completeness: no-identifiability of the causal effect is provable.
+(Shpitser and Pearl, 2006; Huang and Valtorta, 2006; Richardson et al., 2017; Bhattacharya et al., 2022) - Similarly, given that assumptions/restrictions in a missing data model are encoded via a m-DAG, we would like to know whether the underlying full/target law is identified or not. - Causal identification theory is incomplete for missing data identification! - There are indeed identified MNAR models for which causal identification theory fails.